 curl -sS https://scholar-sidekick.com/.well-known/sources.json | jq '.resolvers'

-curl -sS https://scholar-sidekick.com/.well-known/sources.json | jq -r .transform_version
+curl -sS https://scholar-sidekick.com/.well-known/sources.json | jq -r '.transform_version'

-curl -sSI -X POST https://scholar-sidekick.com/api/format \
+curl -sS -o /dev/null -D - -X POST https://scholar-sidekick.com/api/format \

 -H "Content-Type: application/json" \